d-kleine/pytorch_tensorflow_gpu/README.md

 `tf_gpucheck.ipynb` contains a check whether a CUDA-enabled GPU is available for TensorFlow.

-`pt_gpucheck.ipynb` contains a check whether a CUDA-enabled GPU is available for Pytorch.
+`pt_gpucheck.ipynb` contains a check whether a CUDA-enabled GPU is available for PyTorch.